eformat/quarkus-keycloak/README.md

 In Quarkus, Keycloak is responsible for managing the roles and deciding who can access which routes.
 See the Keycloak `backend-serivce` client `Authorizations` tab for policy and permission details.
 The server side extension fetches resources on-demand from Keycloak where their URI are used to map the resources in your application that should be protected.

-There is no TLS configured (this is on purpose to keep auth code clear, obviously don't do this in production!)
+There is no TLS configured (this is on purpose to keep auth code clear, obviously don't do this in production! and we need TLS to be able to use all OAuth 2.1 best practices like server constrained key rotations)

 ![images/ui-keycloak.png](images/ui-keycloak.png)